jibutech/helm-charts/charts/ys1000-kse/README.md

 3. After completing the installation, use the unique identifier to get the activation license, and you can start using it.

-4. The default installation is the community free version, which provides full-featured backup/restore/migration support.
-Technical support is provided by the community and supports full-featured backup/recovery/migration of less than 10 working nodes.
+4. The default installation is the community free version, which provides full-featured backup and restore support.
+Technical support is provided by the community and supports full-featured backup and recovery of less than 10 working nodes.
 There are also commercial versions such as migration version, backup version, and disaster recovery version, which can be subscribed as needed.

 ## About Us